parisba/SAConEU19/SAConBerlin2019_presentation.md

 ---

 # Does what you do lead to tech debt?
 What is tech debt?
+# **Data Scientist**

+> "I generate a lot.
+I need to create a lot of code that hasn't got time or place to be tested or document because I'm working with lots of live data.
+Technical debt is more like a technical payday loan for a data scientist, I think."

+---

+# Does what you do lead to tech debt?
+What is tech debt?
+# **Data Scientist**

+> "I used to be a 'software engineer'.
+Now I'm a data scientist.
+What this practically means is that I make proofs of concept that get put into production.
+I get to iterate faster and do more stuff, but it's bad software engineering and bad software architecture."

+---

+# Does what you do lead to tech debt?
+What is tech debt?
+# **Software Engineer**

+---

+# Does what you do lead to tech debt?
+What is tech debt?
 # **Software Engineer**

 > "Tech debt is everything I do that isn't planned."